 Delta-Gnom

 Delta-Gnom was founded in 1923.
-At one time, she went down in history as a famous motorcycle manufacturer.
-Production continued until the 30s.
-For some time, it resumed and lasted until 1955.
+It made history in its time as a renowned motorcycle manufacturer.
+Production continued until the 1930s.
+It resumed for a while and continued until 1955.

-If you look at the company’s logo, it is quite eloquent and corresponds to its name.
+If you look at the logo of the company, it is quite eloquent and corresponds to its name.
 At the base is a large triangle (delta), divided into inner segments by small triangles.
-The stylized font, the inclinations of which follow the segments of the figure, are inscribed in its composition.
+A stylized font is inscribed in its composition, the slopes of which repeat the segments of the figure.

 Steyr-Daimler-Puch

-Steyr-Daimler-Puch has already been mentioned above.
-It dates back to the times of Austria-Hungary, which existed from 1864 to 2001.
-The company logo resembles a target, in the center of which its name is placed in white letters.
+The city of Steyr-Daimler-Puch has already been mentioned above.
+It originated in the times of Austria-Hungary, which existed from 1864 to 2001.
+The logo of the company resembles a target, in the center of which its name is placed in white letters.
 The word next to it is duplicated in black italic font.
-This solution is highly unusual.
-But if you get acquainted with the company’s history, which at some stages of its existence produced, among other things, firearms, it is quite understandable.
-At the same time, the name in the center can be associated with a goal that is relevant for people with a “targeted” vision of their priorities.
-Even though the logo uses only white and black colors, it looks strong from a visual and semantic perspective.
+This solution is quite unusual.
+But if you get acquainted with the history of the company, which at some stages of its existence produced, among other things, firearms, it is quite understandable.
+At the same time, the name in the center can be associated with the goal, which is relevant for people with a “target” vision of their priorities.
+Despite the fact that the logo uses only white and black colors, it looks strong from a visual and semantic point of view.

-This was the TOP of interesting and attractive logos of Austrian motorcycle brands.
+These were the TOP interesting and attractive logos of Austrian motorcycle brands.

 Are any motorcycles made in Australia?